SubhasreePasupathi/Decoupled_VPS/README.md

 Use the code from the folder *formats_conversion_for_track_eval* to convert all the data to the coomon format for applying evaluation metrics related to tracking performance.

 Use the codes in *modify_waymoids_to_cv_ids* to convert the instance ids of waymo masks to standard format used in the paper.

+**Merging Approaches (MS andM MIS)**

+The codes required for the mask merging of instance masks and segmentation masks along with tracking data in both MS and MIS approaches are presented in *mask_merge* folder.

 **EVALUATION**